blondebeardtech/Hacs-Govee_Polling_Calculator/README.md

 Created using Python3

-This calculator code can be copied right into replit, or saved as a .py text file and ran in your terminal with the python3 command.
+This calculator code can be copied right into replit, or saved as a .py text file and ran in linux/mac terminal with the python3 command.

 Govee API Documentation can be found at: https://govee-public.s3.amazonaws.com/developer-docs/GoveeDeveloperAPIReference.pdf